Cathy347Le/made-from-scratch/README.md

 #### Setup Models

-- Usually done one by one but all three are: userModel, productModel, and orderModel
+- Usually done one by one but all three are: userModel, productModel, and orderModel Add `npm i bcryptjs` to hash user passwords

+#### Seed Data

+- In product.js - remove IDs.
+MongoDB creates their own
+- Create fake users with one being an admin
+- Create function to import and destroy data

 ### Things to do Later